Whey Protein Isolate vs Concentrate: What’s the Difference & Which Should You Choose?

 - The final product is bagged, sealed, and shipped!

-All whey protein isolates must contain at least 90% protein and naturally includes a higher concentration of branched chain amino acids than whey protein concentrate.
-Each scoop of Natural Force Organic Whey Protein Isolate contains 20 grams of pure protein, 4.5g BCAA, 0gms fat, and less than 1g of sugar.
+All whey protein isolates must contain at least 90% protein and naturally include a higher concentration of branched-chain amino acids than whey protein concentrate.

-Whey protein, in general, is famous for its super high protein content, digestibility, and neutral taste.
+Whey protein, in general, is famous for its super-high protein content, digestibility, and neutral taste.
 Whether you’re an athlete or a smoothie lover, you likely know the importance of a clean protein source.
-But when it comes to choosing an isolate vs a concentrate form of whey protein, which should you chose?
+But when it comes to choosing an isolate vs a concentrate form of whey protein, which should you choose?

 If you’re looking to supplement your protein intake to aid in fat loss, muscle gain, or are just looking for a meal replacement, whey concentrate is an amazing place to start.

-If you’re an athlete, are hitting it hard at the gym, whey protein isolate is perfect for huge gains and a faster recovery.
+If you’re an athlete and are hitting it hard at the gym, whey protein isolate is perfect for huge gains and a faster recovery.

 Regardless of which one you choose, however, simply adding whey protein to your diet will benefit you in a multitude of ways: